Our Clinicians

 To address these concerns and more, the client and I develop collaboratively a unique and individualized treatment plan.
 Some of the approaches I have used include: cognitive behavioral, simulation-focused experiential, attachment-based, motivational interviewing, mindfulness, and sand therapy

-• Kara Cooper, T-LMFT
+Kara Cooper, LMFT

 I am dedicated to creating a compassionate and supportive environment where individuals of all ages and backgrounds can explore their emotions, learn effective communication strategies, and develop healthy, lasting relationships.
 My mission is to help my clients build resilience and flexibility, enabling them to face life's challenges and strengthen their relationships, even in difficult circumstances.
 With experience in addressing depression, anxiety, grief, and relationship distress, I am passionate about supporting clients through various life struggles.